cmsunu28/loomlight-16/README.md

 ## Design Issues
 There are a few non-breaking design issues in this version of the Loomlight.
-- The enclosure for the OLED screen bumps against the middle levers when they are toggled in the downward position.
-This does not interfere with weaving, but does lightly flex the loomlight in a way that may eventually require repair.
 - Long text will not appear on the screen due to size, which results in cut-off text when the .wif file indicates a pick with many shafts.
 The same goes for .wif files with long names.
 I mostly use this screen to confirm that the pick is advancing and to check the number of the pick, which appears without issue.

 ## Materials